-102-9.15 Temporary Signalization and Maintenance: Provide temporary signals and maintain signalization at existing, temporary, and new intersections including, but not limited to, the following:
+102-9.11 Temporary Signalization and Maintenance: Provide and maintain temporary signals and signalization at existing, temporary, and new intersections including, but not limited to, the following:

-1. Installation of temporary poles and span wire assemblies as shown in the Plans,
+1. Installation of temporary poles and span wire assemblies as shown in the TTCP,

-2. Temporary portable traffic signals as shown in the Plans,

-- 3. Adding or shifting signal heads, - 4.
-Trouble calls,

-5. Maintaining intersection and coordination timing and preemption devices.
+- 2. Temporary portable traffic signals as shown in the TTCP, - 3.
+Adding or shifting signal heads, - 4.
+Trouble calls, - 5.
+Maintaining intersection and coordination timing and preemption devices.
 Coordination timing will require maintaining functionality of system communications.